dakotah-hurda/psql-testing/README.md

 # Overview
 This repo is dedicated to housing some utilities I've built to explore intersections between Python-based network automation and PostgreSQL database interactions.

 > :warning: Use these scripts at your own risk.
 These have not been thoroughly tested against any specific hardware/software releases.
+See [LICENSE](./LICENSE) for details.

-Always test code in a safe test environment before using in production environments.
+> :warning: Always test code in a safe test environment before using in production environments!